The 2018 Formula 1 season has had its shares of ups and downs in what's been a tightly contested season.

 Android smartphones running Lollipop 5.0 (and above) or iPhones with iOS 8 (or more) can be used.
 The mobile devices will also need to be compatible with whatever headset you intend to use.

 If you have no interest in a Sky contract, you can opt instead for Now TV.
 Available across a range of devices, purchasing Day, Week or Month passes will allow viewers to dip in and out of Sky's sporting line-up at their leisure.
 It's available on a number of platforms including iOS, Xbox One and PS4.

 F1 has its own official YouTube channel featuring bite-size highlights of every session across a GP weekend, as well as archival footage, behind the scenes action and interviews with prominent members of the F1 paddock.
 Simulcasts of events – such as last year's London Live in Trafalgar Square – will be shown on the channel too.

 When and where can you watch Formula 1 highlights?

 Both Channel 4 and Sky have highlight packages to go with their broadcasts.

-Highlights appear on Channel 4 several hours after the qualifying/race has taken place - morning races in the afternoon, afternoon races in the evening and evening races at night – followed by an appearance on Channel 4's on-demand service.
+Highlights appear on Channel 4 several hours after the qualifying/race has taken place (morning races tend to appear in the afternoon, afternoon races in the evening and evening races at night), followed by an appearance on Channel 4's on-demand service.

-On Sky you can watch videos and highlights on the Sky Sports website, although these tend to skew to a more news and promotional bent.
+On Sky you can watch videos and highlights on the Sky Sports website, although these tend to be skewed to a more news and promotional angle.

-For actual F1 highlights, you'll likely need access to Sky's F1 channel or Sky Sports Mix, which will show highlights of qualifying and the race after each event.
+For actual F1 highlights, you'll need access to Sky Sports F1 or Sky Sports Mix, which will show highlights of qualifying and the race after each event.